owtaylor/flatpak-module-tools/README.md

 LICENSE
 =======
+flatpak-module-tools-depchase is licensed under the terms of the GNU General Public License, version 3 or later.
+See the LICENSE.gplv3 file for details.

-flatpak-module-tools is licensed under the MIT license.
+The rest of flatpak-module-tools is licensed under the MIT license.
 See the LICENSE file for details.